Merchant submarine: Deutschland

 Deutschland had a carrying capacity of 700 tons (much of it outside the pressure hull), and could travel at 12.4 kn on the surface and 7 kn while submerged.
 It had a crew of 29 men and was commanded by Paul König, a former surface merchantman captain.

 On its first journey to the US, departing on the 23 June 1916, Deutschland carried 163 tons of highly sought-after chemical dyes, as well as medical drugs and mail.
 Passing undetected through the English Channel she arrived in Baltimore on 8 July 1916 and soon re-embarked with 348 tons of rubber, 341 tons of nickel, and 93 tons of tin, arriving back in Bremerhaven on 25 August 1916.
 She had traveled 8,450 nmi, though only 190 nmi of these submerged.

 The American submarine pioneer Simon Lake had unsuccessfully negotiated to construct cargo submarines for Kaiserliche Marine prior to the war, and attempted to block Deutschland's return to Germany by raising patent infringement allegations.
-Lake was placated when a Krupp representative and a Norddeutscher Lloyd agent suggested Lake built 5,000-ton merchant submarines for them in the United States.
+Lake was placated when a Krupp representative and a Norddeutscher Lloyd agent suggested Lake build 5,000-ton merchant submarines for them in the United States.